atrocore/atropim-docs/en/how-tos/first-steps-how-to-configure-the-system.md

 AtroPIM has 14 attribute types.
 The use of attribute types is necessary for better typing and corresponding validation of the data in the system.
 For more information on attributes and their types, please read the [documentation](https://github.com/atrocore/atropim-docs/blob/master/en/user-guide/attributes.md).

-For more information on configuring the product attributes, read the article:  [“How can you create the product attributes?”](Https: // wwwwwwwwwwwwwww).
+For more information on configuring the product attributes, read the article:  [“How to create the product attributes?”](./how-to-create-the-product-attributes.md).

 ## Configure associations